A SIMPLE GUIDE TO HOME LOAN JARGON

 Fair Market Value

-The greatest possible interest a person can have in property.
+The greatest possible interest a person can have in real estate.

 Fee Simple Estate